conversejs/skeletor/README.md

 [![XMPP Chat](https://conference.conversejs.org/muc_badge/discuss@conference.conversejs.org)](https://inverse.chat/#converse/room?jid=discuss@conference.conversejs.org)
 [![CI Tests](https://github.com/conversejs/skeletor/actions/workflows/karma-tests.yml/badge.svg)](https://github.com/conversejs/skeletor/actions/workflows/karma-tests.yml)

-Skeletor is a [Backbone](http://backbonejs.org) fork that adds various improvements and features.
+Skeletor is a modernization of [Backbone](http://backbonejs.org)'s Models and Collections, while getting rid of the old Views.

+It provides you with a more modern Backbone-like way to manage state.

 ## Introduction

-The goal of Skeletor is to modernize Backbone and to allow you to stop writing imperative view code (e.g. manually adding and removing DOM nodes) and instead start writing declarative, component-based code that automatically updates only the changed parts of the DOM, similarly to basically all modern JavaScript frameworks.
+The original goal of Skeletor was to modernize Backbone to allow writing declarative view code instead of the imperative code (e.g. manually adding and removing DOM nodes).
+In other words, to allow for component-based code that automatically updates only the changed parts of the DOM, similarly to basically all modern JavaScript frameworks.

 The original Backbone Views aren't components and can't be rendered in a nested and declarative way.
 Instead, it's up to you to manually make sure that these views